maleck13/upgrades/README.md

 Fleet Member and Version [fleet member and version](opa/repl/json_data/fleet_member_version.json)

 - Find the next version for a fleet member.
-Executing from the root of this repo
+Executing from the root of this repo.
+In this case we are checking for the next version but also checking for any impacting version between current and next

 `
-curl localhost:8181/v1/data/upgrade/someservice/availableVersionForFleetMember -d @./opa/repl/json_data/fleet_member_versions.json -H 'Content-Type: application/json' | jq`
+curl localhost:8181/v1/data/upgrade/someservice/nextVersionForMember -d @./opa/repl/json_data/fleet_member_versions.json -H 'Content-Type: application/json' | jq`
 `

 - Show the rollout plan for a fleet for a particular version